 As you stabilize and meet your basic needs, you start investing time and money on yourself, where your hobbies get inclined more towards money consumption and less towards self-improvement.

-Though this doesn’t apply for everyone out there, money does have its say in most people’s hobbies.
+Though this doesn’t apply to everyone out there, money does have its say in most people’s hobbies.
 Money is hence inevitably, directly proportional to your hobby.
-On a funny note, raise your kids to be a PC gamer, and they’ll never have money for drugs.
+On a funny note, raise your kids to be a PC gamers, and they’ll never have money for drugs.

 To quote someone random, “When a habit begins to cost money, it is called a hobby”.
 We can change this.
 Find something that interests you, improves you, and doesn’t burn a hole in your pocket too.

 What are your thoughts on hobbies?
 Do you think hobbies cost you money these days?
 We would love to hear your perspective on this topic.
 So don’t hesitate to leave your thoughts in the comments section.